 During my PhD I studied the influence of the environmental factors on the spatial self-organization and interactions in model microbial communities.
 I used a synthetic model microbial community based on an engineered cross-feeding interaction to study the role of spatial self-organization on the community level property and functionality.
 During my PhD I was involved in the following research projects:

 - Metabolic specialization and the causes of diversity in microbial ecosystems.
 Johnson DR (lead PI).
 Swiss National Science Foundation.
 2014-2017.
 Felix Goldschmidt, Postdoc, Davide Ciccarese Ph.D student

 - Design and systems biology of functional microbial landscapes (MicroScapesX.ch). van der Meer JR (lead PI), Hatzimanikatis V, Johnson DR, Or D, Que YA.
 SystemsX.ch program of the Swiss National Science Foundation.
 2014-2018.
 Jan Dolinsek, Postdoc, Davide Ciccarese Ph.D student, Lea Caduff, laboratory technician

 Previosly I worked at Jan Roelof van der Meer lab at UNIL as a research assistant.

-The research focus was the study of the nitrogen cycle in soils using next generation sequencing in the Wester Swiss Alps (picture on the right shows the elevetion strata of the sampling site) .
+When I joined Jan Roelof van der Meer lab I was fascinated by the incredible complexities of soil.
+My research focus was to study the nitrogen cycle in soils using next generation sequencing in the Wester Swiss Alps (picture on the right shows the elevation strata of the sampling site) .